-'''

-g - group name

-o - organization name

-u - user name

-h - host/domain name

-r - role name

-'''
+- g group name o organization name u user name - h host/domain name r role name s specifies an inclusive capability for the id.
+Inclusive capabilities add and remove privileges granted by other matching rules.

 Should a host name start with a period, it is treated as a domain name.
 A domain name must match the right-most characters of a host name.
 Any single letter entity identifier may only appear once in an idspec list.
 An id associated with the specified idspec is considered a match when all of the entity identifiers are true for a client (i.e. the whole idspec applies).